LogoCustom Linear Actuator

 TopicCurrent stateWhy limitedNext action

-Live inventory certainty for "in stock" aliasesAs of 2026-04-04, reviewed listings for similar 115 VAC classes show "In Stock", "In Stock, Factory Order", and "In Stock (3)" with quote or shipping qualifiers.Inventory labels are storefront snapshots, not guaranteed allocation until quote lock and PO confirmation.Ask for timestamped stock confirmation, quote-processing note, acceptable alternates, and a committed ship date before promising delivery to operations.
+Live inventory certainty for "in stock" aliasesAs of 2026-04-05, reviewed listings for similar 115 VAC classes show "In Stock" and "In Stock (3)" labels, but quote-request and shipping-variation caveats remain visible.Inventory labels are storefront snapshots, not guaranteed allocation until quote lock and PO confirmation.Ask for timestamped stock confirmation, quote-processing note, acceptable alternates, and a committed ship date before promising delivery to operations.

-Starts per hour on 110 V catalog pagesPublic 110 V pages now reviewed do publish percentage duty, but no reliable starts-per-hour table was found for Venture FD/VFD or Venture SJ45 as of 2026-04-04.Percentage duty does not automatically translate into starts per hour because stroke length, ambient temperature, and load all change the thermal model.Ask for written duty guidance at your required stroke, direction of load, ambient temperature, and number of starts per hour.
+Starts per hour on 110 V catalog pagesPublic 110 V pages now reviewed do publish percentage duty, but no reliable starts-per-hour table was found for Venture FD/VFD, Venture SJ45, or Venture VSJ pages as of 2026-04-23.Percentage duty does not automatically translate into starts per hour because stroke length, ambient temperature, and load all change the thermal model.Ask for written duty guidance at your required stroke, direction of load, ambient temperature, and number of starts per hour.

 Compression versus tension at every stroke pointNot every official page shows push and pull ratings broken out across the whole stroke range or across the whole model family.Many actuator families publish a family max value first and leave model-level details to the datasheet or quote stage.Ask for the exact part-number table and confirm the rating at your stroke, not only the family headline.